Revival Thinkers

 What is truth?

-Is a physical world all there is?
+Is the physical world all there is?

 Do people have minds?
 Free wills?